DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 ### How are Vectors Used?

-Now that we know what vectors are, taking the next leap is relatively simple.
-In essence, we embed information we want the LLM to know about, and when we ask a question about that information, our very question should be close to the information when it's embedded.
-The vector database returns the `n` number of most-related pieces of content it has, `n` being some configured number.
-Along with the `n` pieces of content, it also returns its *cosine similarity* with your prompt.
+Now that we understand vectors, the next step is straightforward.
+We embed the information we want the LLM to access, and when we ask a question about that information, the question itself should be close to the relevant content in vector space.
+The vector database retrieves the `n` most relevant pieces of content, where `n` is a configurable number.
+It also returns the *cosine similarity* score for each result, indicating how closely the retrieved content matches the query.

-In short, the cosine similarity refers to the angle between two vectors.
-The smaller this angle, the more relevant the data is to your prompt.
+Cosine similarity measures the angle between two vectors.
+A smaller angle indicates greater similarity, meaning the retrieved data is more relevant to the prompt.

 ![Cosine Similarity](8-cosine-similarity.png)

-From our example, *A* and *B* would be *"RAG stands for Retrieval Augmented Generation"* and *"Hey LLM, tell me about RAG"* respectively, and they would be similar.
-If we ask about *"Describe an Eclipse"* instead, the vectors are far apart and deemed unrelated.
-Though, if *"RAG stands for Retrieval Augmented Generation"* is the only thing in the database, the database returns it, no matter how irrelevant.
+In our example, *A* and *B* represent the phrases *"RAG stands for Retrieval Augmented Generation"* and *"Hey LLM, tell me about RAG"*.
+Since they are closely related, their vectors are similar.
+If we instead ask *"Describe an Eclipse"*, its vector will be far from the others, making it unrelated.
+However, if *"RAG stands for Retrieval Augmented Generation"* is the only entry in the database, it will still be retrieved, even if it is not relevant to the query.

 ## Limitations of RAG

-Typically, we don't store and retrieve entire documents in our vector database.
-If we did, we'd fill up the entire context window of the LLM if the document is sufficiently large.
-If we configured our system to return the 10 most relevant pieces of information, and they're all articles of this size, your computer quickly turns into a space heater.
-This is why we split up the information into chunks of some configured size (E.g. `1000` characters).
+Typically, we do not store and retrieve entire documents in the vector database.
+If we did, a single large document could easily exceed the context window of the LLM.
+If the system is configured to return the ten most relevant pieces of information, and each of them is the size of a full article, your computer quickly turns into a space heater.
+To prevent this, we split the information into chunks of a predefined size, such as `1000` characters, and we try to keep the sentences and paragraphs intact.

-But splitting information into chunks introduces a new problem.
-Just like Word2Vec can't figure out the context from a single word, RAG often can't figure out the context from a single chunk, especially if that chunk comes from somewhere in the middle of a document.
+However, splitting information into chunks introduces a new problem.
+Just as *Word2Vec* struggles to determine meaning from a single word, RAG often fails to understand the full context of a single chunk, especially when that chunk is extracted from the middle of a document.

 ![Rag-time](9-over-rag.png)

-Here's a problem I ran into recently.
-I keep a detailed work diary where I list out all my professional achievements.
-It's super handy during performance review season.
-But when I ask my RAG system what I achieved at my current company, it will confidently include things I achieved at my previous company and the one before.
-And, because I write this diary in first person, and I also have information from other sources, not written by me, also in the first person, it has no clue what to do with words like "I" and "me", so it starts telling me about all the cool stuff I did away from the computer (that's how I could tell those weren't my achievements, I don't leave my computer).
+Here is a problem I encountered recently.
+I keep a detailed work diary where I document all my professional achievements.
+It is extremely useful during performance reviews.
+However, when I ask my RAG system what I achieved at my current company, it confidently includes accomplishments from my previous jobs.
+Because I write this diary in the first person and also include information from other sources written in the first person, the system cannot distinguish between them.
+As a result, it starts attributing achievements to me that I had nothing to do with.
+That is how I realized something was wrong.
+My system was suddenly telling me about all the interesting things I supposedly did away from the computer, which is impossible since I never leave my desk.

 **Want to know how I fixed this mess?** In [the next article], I walk you through how I made my RAG system **context-aware**.
 You can even steal my code and set it up on your own computer with a couple of commands.

+As I learned firsthand, retrieving information *does not guarantee understanding*.
+In [my next article]({{< relref "rag-but-i-made-it-smarter/index.md" >}}), I demonstrate how I made my RAG system **context-aware** so that it can truly comprehend the context of the data it retrieves.

-## Wrapping Up
+## Conclusion

 RAG makes LLMs more useful by letting them retrieve information they wouldn’t otherwise have access to.
 But it’s not magic.
 It comes with its own challenges, from handling context properly to avoiding irrelevant results.